-AO1 Articulate informed, personal and creative responses to literary texts, using associated concepts and terminology, and coherent, accurate written expression.
+AO1 Articulate informed, personal and creative responses to literary texts, using associated concepts and terminology, and coherent, accurate written expression

-- · quality of argument
+- quality of argument

 - · organisation of ideas

-- · relevance to task

-- use of appropriate concepts and terminology
+- · use of appropriate concepts and terminology

-- technical accuracy
+- technical accuracy.

 Accept any valid interpretations, any valid comments on contexts and any valid discussion of authorial methods.